GSA/fpki-guides/_announcements/01_apple_common_removal.md

 </dict>
 </plist>
 ```
-#### Creating Configuration Profiles for macOS, iOS, and tvOS:
+#### Create Configuration Profiles for macOS, iOS, and tvOS:

-You can use Apple Configurator 2 to recreate the example Configuration Profile using the steps below:
+You can use Apple's free Configurator 2 to recreate the example configuration profile:

-1. Download and Install Apple Configurator 2 from the Apple App Store.
+1. Download and install Configurator 2 from the Apple App Store.
 2. Open Configurator and click *File* -> *New Profile*.
-3. Under *General*, enter a unique profile *Name*.
-(In the example profile, "Federal Common Policy Certification Authority Profile" was used.)
+3. Under *General*, enter a unique profile *Name*. ("Federal Common Policy Certification Authority Profile" was used for the above example.)
-4. Enter a unique *Identifier* for the profile.
-(In the example profile, "FCPCA-0001" was used.)
+4. Enter a unique profile *Identifier*. ("FCPCA-0001" was used for the above example.)
 5. Browse to local *certificate* copies on your device.
 Select those that you'd like to add to the profile.
-(In the example profile, a copy of the Federal Common Policy CA root certificate was used.)
+(For the above example, a copy of the Federal Common Policy CA root certificate was used.)
-6. Click *File* -> *Save* and save the profile to a preferred file location.
+6. Click *File* -> *Save* to save your profile to a preferred file location.
-7. Close Apple Configurator 2.
+7. Close Configurator 2.
-8. To manually install a profile, double-click on it.
+8. Double-click on the profile to manually install it.
 _OR_
-8. To automate profile installation, use device configuration management applications (e.g., COTS solutions)
+8. To automate profile installation, use device configuration management applications (e.g., COTS solutions).

 #### Option 2:&nbsp;&nbsp;Install COMMON Using Command Line
 1. Install the COMMON root CA certificate as a Trusted Root: